mmccarthy64/mchenry_county_events/README.md

 # MchenryEvents

-This helps you to find out the local events in McHenry!
+This helps you to find out the local events in McHenry County!

 ## Installation